redhatci/ansible-collection-redhatci-ocp/CONTRIBUTING.md

-# Development guide
+# redhatci.ocp

+## Prerequisites

-## Cloning the repository
+### Clonning the repository

-To be able to run the sanity tests, the recommended way to extract the repository is like this:
+To be able to [run the sanity tests](#running-the-sanity-tests-locally), the recommended way to extract the repository is like this:

 ```ShellSession
 $ cd <your workspace>